ac-tuwien/MHLib.jl/tuning/README.md

     In this way multiprocessing is utilized, but the overhead of starting a new Julia process for each function call is avoided.

-Note that the demo needs to be started from the `Tuning` subdirectory.
+Note that the demo needs to be started from the `tuning` subdirectory.

-Ensure that Python is installed with the packages `juliacall`, `smac` and `ConfigSpace`.
+Ensure that Python is installed with current versions of  packages `juliacall`, `smac`, and `ConfigSpace`.